snltd/SexyMF/README.md

 # License

-SexyMF is issued under an MIT license.
+SexyMF is issued under a BSD license.